UNIVERSITY OF CALIFORNIA

 Here’s everything you should know before you apply to UCLA

 The University of California, Los Angeles, otherwise known as UCLA is a public university located in Los Angeles, California, and is one of the nine schools in the University of California system.
-UCLA is ranked as the #1 public university in the country and is one of the most applied to colleges amongst high school applicants.
-Here’s what you need to know and the UCLA requirements to meet in order to become a future Bruin!
+UCLA is ranked among the top public universities in the country and is one of the most applied to colleges amongst high school applicants.
+Here’s what you need to know to be a future Bruin!

 Where is UCLA?